 Collection of the Primary Data

-Primary data were collected from the samples of the respondents.
+Primary data was collected from the samples of the respondents.
 Primary data was collected from producers and traders through face-to-face interview.
-For the purpose of data preliminary study, data verification and validation, Focus Group Discussion (FGD) and Key Informants (KI) survey was conducted.
+A Focus Group Discussion (FGD) and Key Informants (KI) survey was conducted with the objective data verification and validation in preliminary study.

 Tools used for data collection